Ojos del Salado: Climate

 Detailed climate data do not exist for the area.
-The Puna de Atacama region has an extreme climate with strong wind, high elevation, a dry climate and high insolation; the area is in or just south of the Arid Diagonal.
+(Note: Between 2012 and 2025, annual precipitation at Laguna Verde reached 181 ± 25.5 mm) The Puna de Atacama region has an extreme climate with strong wind, high elevation, a dry climate and high insolation; the area is in or just south of the Arid Diagonal.

-Temperatures at lower elevations can exceed 10 C but mean annual temperatures only reach -10 C. Mean winds at Laguna Verde reach maximum speeds of 8–10 m/s in winter, on the mountaintops they can exceed 10 m/s and can impede climbing attempts.
+Temperatures at lower elevations can exceed 10 C but mean annual temperatures only reach -10 C. Mean winds at Laguna Verde reach maximum speeds of 8–10 m/s in winter; on the mountaintops they can exceed 10 m/s and can impede climbing attempts.
 Winds blow strongest in the afternoon.
 The winds produce aeolian landforms such as aeolian sediments, dunes, gravel pavements, abraded rocks and megaripples at lower elevations, and redeposit snow.

 Precipitation consists mostly of hail and snow.
 It either amounts to less than 150 mm per year or reaches 300–500 mm per year.
 Compared to sites farther north, precipitation falls primarily during winter, although snowfall is common in summer.
 Precipitation probably peaks at 5500 m where the cloud base lies; above that elevation it decreases to about 200 mm.
 Snow cover in the area is sporadic and quickly sublimates, which hinders its measurement; the average snow cover is less than 5 cm thick.